rafael2k/elks-viewer/README.md

 ELKS Viewer is composed by standalone viewers:
 - bmpview: Supports 1, 4, 8 and 24 bits BMP (run-length encoding also supported)
-- ppmview: Supports PPM and PGM formats for presentation
+- ppmview: Supports PPM and PGM formats
-- jpgview: A JPEG viewer with support for colored and grayscale pictures
+- jpgview: A JPEG viewer which supports coloured and grayscale images

 JPEG decoding uses PicoJPEG.